-- Theory: Ideas on basic campaign strategy, to social marketing, to the latest French aesthetic theory, presented in a way that is clear to understand and immediately applicable.
+- Theory: Everything from basic organizing strategy to social marketing, cognitive science, and the latest French aesthetic theory, presented in a way that is clear to understand and immediately applicable.

 - Skill Share: Participants give brief lessons.
 What skills and experiences – cultural and professional – do people bring to the table?
 How can these skills, particularly those not usually considered political, be reconceptualized and mobilized for organizing?
 This aspect of the curriculum is critical for both mutual education and creating a sense of buy-in and ownership.

 - Mapping: Using goal setting strategies a, participants work in small groups to create a visual map of a campaign, incorporating three different paths – known, utopian, artistic.

 - Tests: Every school has tests, and the AAA is no exception.
 The “Tests” in the AAA are scenarios – real-life ones brought in by participants, vetted and selected by the directors – in which we collectively brainstorm artistic campaigns in actual situations.

 - Evaluation: Application of appropriate methods and scales to evaluate the efficacy of artistic campaigns.
 This includes simple metrics like increased participation in actions, media coverage of campaigns, and discernable impact on campaign objectives.
 But we also stress the importance of recognizing the less immediately discernable: from increased flexibility in tactical thinking and improvements in organizer morale to transformations in public consciousness and cementing political gains through cultural “normalization.”